stt-datacore/website/static/crew/tpol_redsuit_crew.md

 ---
-name: "Science Officer T'Pol"
+name: Science Officer T'Pol
 rarity: 2
-series: "ent"
+series: ent
-memory_alpha: ""
+memory_alpha:
-bigbook_tier:
+bigbook_tier: 2
-events:
+events: 0
 in_portal: true
-published: false
+published: true
 ---

+The best 2* SCI stat, a respectable DIP stat and can work all week without complaining about the smell?
+If you have her or Festive Jadzia you can't really go wrong fulfilling all your science objectives and her Vulcan collection adds a bonus to her satisfactory abilities.